Saint Rose of Lima, Virgin

 1586 – 1617

-The first canonized saint of the new world, she conquered herself by direct attack
+The New World’s first saint, she conquered herself by direct attack

 Today’s saint was born Isabel Flores de Oliva in colonial Spain, today’s Peru, to a middle-class Catholic family.
 She took the name “Rose” when she was confirmed by Lima’s bishop, the future Saint Turibius of Mongrovejo.
 “Rose” had been her nickname since infancy after a servant said that she was as beautiful as a rose.
 Young Rose was indeed beautiful and attracted the attention of various suitors.
-But she had decided from a young age to give herself to Christ alone, so she actively deterred male interest by cutting off her hair, blistering her face by rubbing pepper into her pure skin, and by damaging her feminine hands with the acidic juice of limes.
+But she had decided from a young age to give herself to Christ alone, so she actively deterred male interest by cutting off her hair, rubbing pepper into her pure skin to blister her face, and by damaging her feminine hands with the acidic juice of limes.

 Her natural affinity for the things of God was not reciprocated by her father, who blocked her desire to enter a Dominican convent as a nun.
 Instead, Rose became a Third Order Dominican, a lay woman dedicated to living Catholicism in accord with Dominican spiritual ideals outside of the cloister.
 But Rose pushed her Third Order spirituality beyond its natural limits.
 She lived poverty, chastity, obedience and numerous other virtues far more rigorously than most professed nuns.
 Bending somewhat to his daughter’s desires, Rose’s father allowed her to live apart from the family in a small hut on his property.
 From that hut, and from a room in the family home where she cared for the sick and the poor, Rose became famous throughout Lima.